taissirboukrouba/taissirboukrouba/README.md

 My name is Peyton Bechard and I am a self-taught developer with about 2 years of experience.
 I'm currently looking to make the transition from CS education to a software developer role.
 Have a look through my repositories and feel free to reach out if you want to discuss anything that you see here.

+- 🔭 I’m currently working on expanding my knowledge of Nautral Language Processing (NLP).
+- 🌱 I’m currently learning advanced Javascript leading into more about Node.js and then React.
+- 💬 Ask me about my experience teaching CS in China and working as a tour manager in North Korea!
+- ⚡ Fun fact: I'm also a synthesizer enthusiast and try to make at least one short track every day.

 <br>